Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Results

+Before investigating the relationship between various features and future h-index, we examine the dependencies between features to avoid the potential multicollinearity problem.
+Figure \ref{fig:heatmap} presents the Pearson correlation between independent variables.
+We see a strong correlation between \textit{PaperPerYear} and \textit{CurrentHindex}; therefore, to avoid multicollinearity in regression and classification models, we exclude \textit{PaperPerYear} from the data for prediction tasks.

-To examine the affecting factors on the h-index, we first provided the correlation between features introduced in table \ref{Tablefeatures} and future h-index.
-Table \ref{table_corr} presents the Pearson correlation coefficient between the features (except for field which is categorical variable) and h-index in 2009, 2014, and 2018.
-The stronger correlation coefficient between the future h-index and number of papers (paper$\_$per$\_$year) than the number of citations (citation$\_$per$\_paper$) reveals that productivity has a more significant impact than received citations on the h-index.
-Among non-impact-based features, the quality of the journal in which the paper has been published has the highest correlation with the h-index.
-The negative value for field$\_$mobility suggests that authors who published in several scientific fields have a lower h-index than those who publish in a specific field.
+To examine the affecting factors on the h-index, we first provide the correlation between features introduced in Table \ref{TableFeatures} and future h-index.
+Table \ref{table_corr} presents the Pearson correlation coefficient between the features (except for \textit{MainField}, a categorical variable) and h-index in 2009, 2014, and 2018.
+The highest correlation coefficient for two prior impact-based features (\textit{CurrentHindex}, \textit{PaperPerYear}) displays the strong association of this kind of feature with the future h-index.
+The higher correlation coefficient between the future h-index and the number of papers (\textit{PaperPerYear}) than the number of citations (\textit{CitationPerPaper}) reveals that productivity has a more significant impact than received citations on the h-index.
+Among non-prior impact-based features, \textit{MaxCoauthorHindex} has the highest correlation with the h-index and suggests the strong relation of coauthors' reputation with the future h-index.
+The negative value for \textit{DisciplineMobility} suggests that authors who publish in several scientific fields have a lower h-index than those who publish in a specific field.

+Most of the correlations between the influential factors and the h-index demonstrate consistent patterns across different time frames, indicating similar effects in both the short and long term.
+While correlation analysis offers informative perspectives about the strength and direction of these relationships, it primarily captures linear associations between variables.
+However, we will employ machine learning algorithms in the next section to uncover non-linear associations and delve deeper into the temporal dimension of the relationship for researchers in different career stages.
+This approach allows us to examine the complex interactions and temporal dynamics between the factors and the h-index, specifically analyzing how they vary across different career stages.
+It provides a more comprehensive understanding of their relationship and enables us to make accurate predictions beyond what correlation analysis alone can reveal.